anponya/anponya/README.md

 - 👋 Hi, I’m @anponya
+- 🎓 a graduated student from Higher School of Economics
+- 💻 new to IT and coding
-- 👀 I’m interested in Data Science
+- 👀 interested in Data Science
-- 🌱 I’m currently learning Python
+- 🌱 currently learning Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me : @an_ponya on IG
+- 📫 Tou can find me : @an_ponya on IG

 <!---
 anponya/anponya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.